Dr. Nargesh Agrawal

 Deformity is obvious and apparent and can be diagnosed immediately after birth.
 The most important symptom of clubfeet is the foot looking deformed and twisted like the club of the golf stick.
 But the child will experience discomfort and find it difficult to walk if clubfoot is not treated properly and timely.
 The child may find it difficult to wear shoes and participate in physical activities.
 Sometimes foot size of affected side appears smaller than normal side.

 Clubfoot can be diagnosed even before baby born (antenatal) by Ultrasound.
 Orthopaedic surgeon detects the deformity after birth by observing the appearance and movement of the baby’s feet and legs.

 Clubfoot can be treated Non-surgically by serial casting followed by percutaneously done tenotommy with success rate over 90%.
 Tenotomy is a day care procedure done on OPD basis.
 After tenotomy child always put on braces for sometimes.
-In some cases surgery require like relapse, neglected, neuropathic and muscular cause of clubfoot.

 The nonsurgical treatment methods require the child to wear special shoes and braces fulltime till the clubfoot is cured.
 Also, the child has to perform a variety of stretching exercises on a daily basis.

 For any queries contact on firstname.lastname@example.org , www.childorthocare.com,